jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 ### 111 Entry in respect of offences
 (1) Subject to subsection (2), a District Court Judge, a Justice of the Peace, a Community Magistrate, or a Registrar (not being a constable), who, on the written application (made on oath) of an inspector or authorised person, is satisfied that there is reasonable ground for believing that there is on or in any place specified in the application any thing—may issue, unconditionally or subject to conditions, a warrant (in the prescribed form) authorising the entry and search of the place, at any reasonable time on 1 occasion within 14 days of the issue of the warrant.
-  (a) in respect of which an offence against this Act punishable by imprisonment has been or may have been committed; or (b) that is or may be evidence of the commission of an offence against this Act punishable by imprisonment; or (c) that is intended to be used for the commission of an offence against this Act punishable by imprisonment,— (2) The inspector or authorised person applying for a warrant under subsection (1)— (a) shall first make reasonable inquiries as to whether any other applications for such a warrant (or a similar warrant under a provision of any enactment repealed by this Act) have been made in respect of the place concerned, and (if so) the following matters:
+  (a) in respect of which an offence against this Act punishable by imprisonment has been or May have been committed; or (b) that is or May be evidence of the commission of an offence against this Act punishable by imprisonment; or (c) that is intended to be used for the commission of an offence against this Act punishable by imprisonment,— (2) The inspector or authorised person applying for a warrant under subsection (1)— (a) shall first make reasonable inquiries as to whether any other applications for such a warrant (or a similar warrant under a provision of any enactment repealed by this Act) have been made in respect of the place concerned, and (if so) the following matters: